IncidiousJacob/SPNATI/creator-docs/docs/basics/newdevfaq.md

 ### Q: I'm trying to download new updates through GitHub Desktop.
 It's saying there are "Conflicts" and asking me if I want to Stash Changes?
 Should I stash changes?

 A: Nope.
 Do not.
 Nooooo.
-That is just going to create headaches fo you down the road.
+That is just going to create headaches for you down the road.
 Odds are your own character's files haven't been touched, since only someone with your character's role could update them.
 Most likely, it's just `config.xml` and `listing.xml`, like above.
 Those aren't worth stashing, so follow the steps above to discard your changes.

 ### Q: How do I revert a changed file back to how it should be?